 - Convert any tables in the original to Kindle-friendly formats.

-- Create a table of contents with links to the appropriate chapters, figures, etc.
+- Create a functional table of contents with links to the appropriate chapters, figures, etc.

 - Add up-caps (drop caps don’t work on the older and black-and-white Kindles) to the beginning of chapters (if desired by author) with either formatted text or an image.
-Alternatively or additionally, set the first few words of each chapter in all caps (small caps also do not work on some devices).
+Alternatively or additionally, set the first few words of each chapter in caps.

 - Add graphical flourishes between sections (if desired by author).